svanvinge/HoA/README.md

 # HoA
-Simplistic app to manage Home Owner Association processes
+Simplistic app to manage Home Owner Association processes.
+Mocks S3 and Async communication locally using Minio and RabbitMQ.